 Lifesaving and Swimming

-As we are an oceanside school it is hardly surprising that we offer students lifesaving and swimming programmes.
-Designed for beginners/ intermediate/ advanced swimmers, these aquatic programmes are delivered through the Cowichan Aquatic Centre in nearby Duncan.
-This can be a fairly rigorous programme that includes lane training and stroke correction.
+As we are an oceanside school it is hardly surprising that we offer students lifesaving and swimming programs.
+Designed for beginners/ intermediate/ advanced swimmers, these aquatic programs are delivered through the Cowichan Aquatic Centre in nearby Duncan.
+This can be a fairly rigorous program that includes lane training and stroke correction.
 Students have the opportunity to gain Bronze Medallion, Bronze Cross, and National Lifeguard Certification.
 If you are a non-swimmer lessons are offered in terms one and two.